-With Avengers: Infinity War battling its way into cinemas this week, it's time to return to the time-honored tradition of figure out where this new flick ranks among our personal favorites in the Marvel Cinematic Universe.
+With Captain Marvel battling her way into cinemas this week, it's time to return to the time-honored tradition of figure out where this new flick ranks among our personal favorites in the Marvel Cinematic Universe.
 I've already talked about each character in the MCU, which you can see HERE.

-Without any further delay, here is our list of Marvel movies ranked from bottom to top.
+Coming at this again without the MCU goggles on in ultra fan-guy mode, I've re-ranked a few of the films.
+It's nice to revisit movies ever-so-often because I do believe our taste changes and we see things we necessarily didn't see before.
+Without any further delay, here is our list of Marvel Cinematic Univesre movies ranked from bottom to top.
+I hope you all enjoy.
 Please do chime in with your rankings in the comments below!

 Several years ago, Hollywood was obsessed with adding a darker tone to every film.
 We had Star Trek Into Darkness and The Dark Knight Rises to mention a couple, but Marvel decided to get in on the action with Thor: The Dark World.
 This is by far the worst Marvel film because not even Tom Hiddleston as Loki or Chris Hemsworth as Thor could save this film.
 Sure, there are some fun moments with Loki as the comedic element, but a movie that replicates bad aspects of Lord of the Rings with dark elves, the fate of the universe left in a bored looking Thor, a lot of walking, and a possessed Natalie Portman made this MCU film too silly to be taken seriously with an all too dark tone.
 In fact, I'm willing to bet very few have seen this film since it was released on Blu-ray years ago.
 This was a paint-by-the-numbers movie that failed to entertain, despite the background of the nine realms and Infinity Stones.